deckgo/deckdeckgo/doc/slides/slides.md

 ##### Notes

 Optionally a slot `notes` could be use to add some notes regarding the particular slide.
-These will `not` be displayed in the presentation but `displayed` in the [remote control](https://deckdeckgo.app).
+These will be automatically `displayed` in the [remote control](https://deckdeckgo.app).

 ```
 <deckgo-deck>